supro200/netsql/README.md

 This work is in progress :-)

-Any feedback, contributions, and requests are very much appreciated, send it to supro200@gmail.com
+Any feedback, contributions, and requests are very much appreciated, send them to supro200@gmail.com